Read Thread Café

 Jess & Neil

-Red Thread Circle as practiced by Dr. Jessica E. Duncan, is a version of circle practice passed on to her and her certified Intentional Creativity Teacher Colleagues by Shiloh Sophia of the Intentional Creativity Foundation & Cosmic Cowgirls, founder of the Color of Woman School, who co-created it with Sue Hoya Sellars.
-Her cafés also have influences from circle practice as practiced at Findhorn, Scotland and Esalen, California.
+Red Thread Circle as practiced by Dr. Jessica E. Duncan, is a version of circle practice passed on to her and her certified Intentional Creativity Teacher Colleagues by Shiloh Sophia of the Intentional Creativity Foundation & Cosmic Cowgirls, founder of the Color of Woman School, who co-created it with Sue Hoya Sellars & Caron McCloud.
+Dr. Jess’ cafés are also influenced by circle practices as practiced at Findhorn, Scotland and Esalen, California.

-Jessica E. Duncan is a Certified Intentional Creativity Coach, Teacher, Visionary Painter, Ph.D.
-Cosmic Cowgirl and Independent Brain.
+Jessica E. Duncan is a Certified Intentional Creativity Coach, Teacher, Visionary Painter, Ph.D., Cosmic Cowgirl, Eclectic Painter, and Independent Brain.